 MD Enrichment Programs in Evansville

-The IU School of Medicine Evansville campus offers a variety of electives to offer medical students an opportunity to pursue training in specific areas of interest.
+The IU School of Medicine-Evansville campus offers a variety of electives to offer medical students opportunities to pursue training in specific areas of interest.
 Elective courses in both basic science and clinical sciences help round out the overall student experience in medical education and allow opportunities to strengthen areas of weakness.

 The Hospital Medical Education (HME) is an optional summer program for medical students who have completed one year of study.
 The programs offers students an opportunity to spend time with medical staff and personnel to learn about the various aspects of the health care system.
 HME is offered in various departments and specialties within a hospital setting as well as in private practice offices.